-All students throughout First, Second and Third Years (Years 7 to 9) study Computing for one lesson weekly (approx. 50 minutes).
+All students throughout First and Second Year (Years 7 and 8) study Computing for one lesson weekly (approx. 50 minutes).
+In the Third Year, students are able to select three out of the six subjects that the College offer that could be broadly described as the Arts and Technologies.
 GCSE Computer Science is offered as an option, and can lead on to A Level Computer Science.

 In the Fourth Year (Year 10), students can opt for GCSE Computer Science, following the OCR J276 specification (www.ocr.org.uk/qualifications/gcse-computer-science-j276-from-2016/).
 The aim of the course is for students to: